 The Scoring Guidelines are intended to make fashion judging as consistent and fair as possible.
 Naturally, identical scoring practices are almost impossible to establish as many decisions are based on individual opinions.
-However, there are several areas that need clarification and more specific direction to help the judges make MAFCA fashion judging fair, consistent, and enjoyable for judge and entrant alike.
-Fashion judges need to be well-informed in all categories.
-With the introduction of Fashion Display Judging, it will be important to remember that fit is not judged in any area for Fashion Display Judging.
+However, there are several areas that need clarification and more specific direction to help the judges make MAFCA fashion judging fair, consistent and enjoyable for judge and entrant alike.
+Fashion judges need to be well informed in all categories.